laxmikant-ainapure/upcxx/INSTALL.md

 At the time of writing, UPC++ has beed tested with Beta 7 of macOS 10.15 "Catalina", and there are no known platform-specific issues.

-At the time of writing, UPC++ has been tested with Beta 7 of Xcode 11, and there are no known compiler-specific issues on either macOS 10.14 "Mojave" or on Beta 7 of macOS 10.15 "Catalina".
+At the time of writing, UPC++ has been tested with Apple's "GM Seed" of Xcode-11 (the final pre-release), and there are no known compiler-specific issues on either macOS 10.14 "Mojave" or on Beta 7 of macOS 10.15 "Catalina".

 ### Installation: Cray XC